 In terms of your vision, diabetes can lead to the development of cataracts, glaucoma, and damaged blood vessels inside the eye and, overall, put you at risk for diabetic eye disease, otherwise known as diabetic retinopathy.

 Diabetic eye disease (or diabetic retinopathy) is a complication of diabetes that can result in loss of vision.
 This condition is caused by negative changes in the blood vessels of the eye.
-When retinal blood vessels are damaged, they may leak fluid or blood and grow fragile, brush-like branches and scar tissue.
-This blurs and distorts the images that are picked up by the retina.
+When retinal blood vessels are damaged, they may leak fluid/blood, grow fragile, and develop scar tissue.
+This fluid and scaring blurs and distorts the images that are picked up by the retina.
 The retina is a nerve layer at the back of the eye that senses light and helps to send images to your brain.
 If the images coming into the retina are damaged, your sight is impaired.

 The longer a person has diabetes, the more at risk they are of developing diabetic retinopathy.
 This diabetic eye disease is the leading cause of new blindness among adults in the United States.
 People with untreated diabetes are said to be 25 times more at risk for blindness than the general population.
 Additionally, about 80% of people who’ve had diabetes for at least 15 years have some blood vessel damage to their retina.
 However, thanks to the advancements of today, with early diagnosis and proper treatment, only a small percentage of people who develop diabetic retinopathy have serious vision problems.
 Note—pregnancy and high blood pressure may aggravate diabetic retinopathy.